Simple mindfulness activities can be a key tool in the life of an anxious person or child.

-Honestly, it is a helpful tool in an average person’s life, too!
+Honestly, they are helpful in an average person’s life, too!

 There are many ways to practice meditation and mindfulness.
 There are courses you take, retreats to go to and books to read.